brainstormforce/header-footer-elementor/readme.txt

 == Changelog ==

 = 1.6.36.1 =
-- Fix: Navigation Menu - Left not found console error when full-width is turned on.
+- Fix: Navigation Menu - Console error for undefined property 'left' when full-width is enabled.

 = 1.6.36 =
 - Fix: This update addressed a security bug.
 Props to Wordfence for privately reporting it to our team.
 Please make sure you are using the latest version on your website.